Tiger beetle: Description

-The larvae of tiger beetles live in cylindrical burrows as much as a meter deep.
-They are large-headed, hump-backed grubs and use their humpbacks to flip backwards, for the purpose of capturing prey insects that wander over the ground.
 The fast-moving adults run down their prey and are extremely fast on the wing, their reaction times being of the same order as that of common houseflies.
 Some tiger beetles in the tropics are arboreal, but most run on the surface of the ground.
 They live along sea and lake shores, on sand dunes, around playa lakebeds and on clay banks or woodland paths, being particularly fond of sandy surfaces.

 Tiger beetles are considered a good indicator species and have been used in ecological studies on biodiversity.
-Several species of wingless parasitic wasps in the genus Methocha (family Thynnidae), lay their eggs on larvae of various Cicindela spp., such as Cicindela dorsalis.
+Several species of wingless parasitic wasps in the genus Methocha (family Thynnidae) lay their eggs on larvae of various Cicindela species, such as Cicindela dorsalis.

 Adaptations

-Tiger beetles display an unusual form of pursuit in which they alternatively sprint quickly toward their prey, then stop and visually reorient.
-This may be because while running, the beetle is moving too fast for its visual system to accurately process images.
+Tiger beetles have an unusual form of pursuit in which they alternately sprint toward their prey, then stop and visually reorient.
+This may be because the beetle runs too fast for its visual system to accurately process images.
 To avoid obstacles while running they hold their antennae rigidly and directly in front of them to mechanically sense their environment.
-There are many tiger beetles that hunt in flat, sandy areas, and their eyes have flat-world adaptations, such as high-acuity perception streaks corresponding to the horizon.
+Many tiger beetles hunt in flat sandy areas, and their eyes have flat-world adaptations, such as high-acuity perception streaks corresponding to the horizon.
 A tiger beetle uses the elevation of its potential prey in its visual field to determine how far away it is.
 As visual hunters, tiger beetles tend to hunt in open, relatively flat habitats, such as sand bars, woodland paths, and barren ground scrubland.
 In this sense, beetles might be expected to use elevation as a distance cue in their visual pursuit of prey.
+A few species of Cicindela are able to hunt without using their eyes and several are crepuscular.

+Several species are known to be sensitive to ultrasound and produce ultrasound in response to bats, and are thought to be Batesian mimics, imitating the sounds of toxic moths that are avoided by bats.

 Fossil record

 The oldest fossil tiger beetle yet found, Cretotetracha grandis, comes from the Yixian Formation in Inner Mongolia, China, and dates to the early Cretaceous Period, 125 million years ago.
 Most fossils found are grey or yellow silty mudstone.
 Traits that identify Cretotetracha as Cicindelinae include long mandibles shaped like sickles, simple teeth arranged along the mandible's inner surface, antennae that attach to the head between the base of the mandibles and the eye.
-The left mandible is approximately 3.3 mm and the right mandible is approximately 4.2mm long.
-A long body form roughly around 8.1mm where the combined eyes and head are wider than the thorax, and long running legs.
+The left mandible is approximately 3.3 mm and the right mandible is approximately 4.2 mm long.
+A long body form roughly around 8.1 mm where the combined eyes and head are wider than the thorax, and long running legs.
 Previously known Mesozoic fossils of tiger beetles have been described from the Crato Formation, about 113 million years ago and Oxycheilopsis cretacicus from the Santana Formation, 112 million years ago, both in Brazil.